How to compare BT TV packages

 Check the detail

-There are three BT TV packages available – TV Starter, TV Entertainment and Total Entertainment.
+There are three BT TV packages available – the Starter + BT Sport Bundle, the Entertainment Bundle and the Max Bundle.
 These packages have different television channels between them and one may not contain the channels that you want.
 You can check what content is available with each package by clicking on the name of the deal.

 Watch out for details in the small print